Menu

 Note that BBR v1 is known to compete unfairly with CUBIC, HTCP, etc, so we do not recommend it on networks that use other types of congestion control.
 BBRv2 is much better, but is not yet available in a supported kernel release.
 BBRv3 was released in July, 2023, and we are testing that now.

-BBR is included in Linux starting with version 4.9 of the kernel, and therefore is in RHEL/CentOS 8.0, Debian 9, and Ubuntu 17.
+BBR is included in Linux starting with version 4.9 of the kernel, and therefore is in RHEL/Rocky 8.0, Debian 9, and Ubuntu 17, etc.

 BBR v3 preview release is available here